ndhwyd/roc-rk3399-pc_openbsd/README.md

 $
 ```

+##### Limitations

+* HDMI output currently not working

 ##### Credits:

-Thanks to Ayufan and Mark Kettenis.
+Thanks to Ayufan, Mark Kettenis and all people of the OpenBSD project .